Suruchisahu/Wallmart-Sales-SQL-Analysis/README.md

 The code performs various analyses on the sales data, including:

+## About Data
+The dataset was obtained from the Kaggle Walmart Sales Forecasting Competition.
+This dataset contains sales transactions from a three different branches of Walmart, respectively located in Mandalay, Yangon and Naypyitaw.
+The data contains 17 columns and 1000 rows:

 ## Data Exploration:

 Identifies the unique values in specific columns (city, product line, customer type, payment method).